How to Connect a MIDI Keyboard to Your Phone

 3. Play a key and watch for the on-screen keyboard or meters to respond.

 To get the most out of those instruments, see what AUv3 apps are — they let you load far better synths and pianos than the stock sounds.
-For melodic instruments specifically, the best piano and keyboard apps pair well with a hardware controller.
+For melodic instruments specifically, the best piano and keyboard apps pair well with a hardware controller, and if you lean toward electronic sounds, the best synth apps for iOS give a controller plenty to play.

 Troubleshooting checklist